The FCC finally made a new broadband map of the US

 One big thing the map is missing is data about 5G coverage, or really any indicator of what kind of speeds users can expect.
 In a note about the map’s launch, Rosenworcel says the network has to provide at least 5Mbps down and 1Mbps up to qualify as 4G data coverage.
 If one carrier provided an area with 100Mbps speeds and another provided 10Mbps speeds, that could be difficult to distinguish on the map.

 Rosenworcel also admits that this map is only a first step in the FCC’s work to improve the information available to consumers, but it’s an important one.
-It at least lets consumers know the minimum of what they should expect in a given area and gives them the tools to make more informed decisions about their cellular provider.
+It at least lets consumers know the minimum of what mobile coverage they should expect in a given area and gives them the tools to make more informed decisions about their cellular provider.
+Hopefully the FCC will be able to have a similar effort to map the availability of home internet connections in the future.

+Update August 6th, 5:00PM ET: Clarified that this map doesn’t address home internet availability issues.

 Loading comments...